Overview

 Using IF NOT EXISTS

-clause is used to prevent errors when attempting to create a constraint that already exists.
+The IF NOT EXISTS clause is used to prevent errors when attempting to create a constraint that already exists.
 It allows the statement to be safely executed.

-ALTER NODE user ADD CONSTRAINT IF NOT EXISTS NOT NULL ON name
+ALTER NODE User ADD CONSTRAINT IF NOT EXISTS NOT NULL ON name

-nodes.
+This creates the constraint only if there is no existing NOT NULL constraint on the name property of User nodes.
 If such a constraint already exists, the statement is ignored without throwing an error.

 Dropping Constraints

-To drop the EDGE KEY
+To drop the EDGE KEY constraint from the current graph:

 ALTER EDGE * DROP EDGE KEY

-To drop the NOT NULL
+To drop the NOT NULL constraint on the name property of User nodes:

-ALTER NODE user DROP CONSTRAINT NOT NULL ON name
+ALTER NODE User DROP CONSTRAINT NOT NULL ON name

 Restrictions on Properties with Constraints